site logo

 Fridays and Sundays all year in both directions, also operates on certain other dates.
 See http://www.interurbana.ad/contingut/linia_andorra_portugal/idMenu-3 in English.
 Journeys actually start / end in Vila Praia Ancora and stop also at Ponte da Lima, Braga, Guimarães, Amarante, Vila Real and Bragança.
 In Spain they stop in Valladolid, Burgos and Zarazoga, among others.
 Their website currently recommends checking times for short notice changes.
 Tickets are around €80!

-There is a downloadable timetable at http://autocareslazara.com/servicios/#lineas
+Another company has downloadable timetable at http://autocareslazara.com/servicios/#lineas

 PORTO - VIGO - SANTIAGO DE COMPOSTELA via Porto airport and Valença